Pretrial Torture: “I Feel Like I’m Already on Probation!”

 - If applying for an Occupational Driver’s License (ODL) for an ALR suspension, there is a filing fee (normally about $285) to send the petition to the court.

-As you can see, the pretrial torture costs can vary widely, and don’t even include a person’s normal expenses unrelated to the charge, such as rent and car payments.
+The pretrial torture costs can vary widely, and don’t even include a person’s normal expenses unrelated to the charge, such as rent and car payments.
 Even at the minimum, a person may need to spend almost $2000 just to get out of jail!
 If the person has an ALR suspension before their criminal case begins, that person may also be out of a job!

 Some Pretrial Torture Examples